bloominstituteoftechnology/update-readme-on-merge/README.md

-# Update README on Merge
+# Update README on Merge, and Lady Gaga RULES

 ## Below are descriptions of the diff, created by AI